 Not even the SWAT teams are immune given the number of agents at Dietrich's apartment who are shot while wearing paramilitary gear and submachine guns.
 The Los Angeles FBI field office has to be suffering a severe shortage of men to adequately staff it by the end of the movie.

-Castor has a special pair of sunglasses that he wears at the airport prior to getting on the plane that look like a custom pair.
+Castor's gold-rimmed sunglasses that he wears at the airport prior to getting on the plane.

 Cool Guns/Bling Bling Bang: Castor Troy's weapon of choice during the opening chase and shootout are a pair of custom gold titanium nitride plated Springfield Armory M1911-A1 pistols.
 Later, Archer-as-Castor ends up using them in the shootout at Dietrich's apartment while Castor-as-Archer must settle for Archer's old duty pistol.
 The pair that Dietrich gives Archer prior to that shootout is definitely a different pair, though, given that the pair Castor used at the hangar shootout were likely seized by the police and booked into evidence.